ieeevr/2022/contribute/workshoppapers/index.md

     </ul>
     <p>
-        The goal of this workshop is to discuss the issues related to building the metaverse under two directions: (1) technological and engineering aspects allowing to develop the metaverse’s ecosystems, and (2) content creation for and in the metaverse to provide ownership to users.
+        The goal of this workshop is to discuss the issues related to building the metaverse under two directions: (1) technological and engineering aspects allowing to develop the metaverse's ecosystems, and (2) content creation for and in the metaverse to provide ownership to users.
 These two goals are interconnected as technology should support content creation, while content creation should happen with respect of the technological advances.
 In more details, we target:
         <ol>